akrkoska/Boston_Bus_Tracker/README.md

 * open the "Bus_Traker.html" file in your browser

 ## Ideas for future improvements
-* show name of busstop when hovering over the icon instead of clicking on it
+* show name of busstop when hovering over the icon
 * paint the track that the bus has taken
 * fetch data from the bus schedule to see when the bus arrives at a busstop